impacts of name change on Augsburg community

 - In 1963, we became Augsburg College.

-Official steps to become ‘Augsburg University’
+Official steps taken to become ‘Augsburg University’

 Beginning in January 2016, Augsburg held discussions with the Board of Regents, faculty, student government, staff, and the Alumni Board regarding the potential name change.
 The input from these discussions was reviewed by the Board of Regents during its March 2016 retreat.